 Things to remember

-- The aim of cancer screening is to find a disease or condition in its early stages, before it causes symptoms.
-The aim is to increase the chance of successful treatment.
+- The purpose of cancer screening is to find a disease or condition in its early stages, before it causes symptoms, which increases the chance of successful treatment.

 - Population-based screening programs exist for three cancers— breast, cervical and bowel.